CarboxyDev/fabric-modding/README.md

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is licensed under the MIT License.